Acuant/JavascriptWebSDKV11/README.md

 ## Known Issues/FAQ

-1. iPhone 13 Pro, 13 Pro Max, 14 Pro, and 14 Pro Max struggle to focus at close distances when running iOS 16.
+1. iPhone 13 Pro, 13 Pro Max, 14 Pro, and 14 Pro Max struggle to focus at close distances when running iOS 16.0 through 16.3.

-	11.7.1 adds a workaround for this issue by having those devices capture from further away.
+    11.7.1 adds a workaround for this issue by having those devices capture from farther away.
 This is a workaround for an issue in iOS 16.
 There is a more detailed explanation of both the issue and the workaround in the 11.7.1 section of the [Migration Details](docs/MigrationDetails.md).
-We have been in contact with Apple and they tell us that they are now aware of the issue and are looking into it.
+We have been in contact with Apple and as of iOS 16.4 Apple has provided us with the tools to fix this issue properly.
+This fix was released as part of 11.8.2.

 1. iOS 15 has multiple issues that manifest themselves as GPU Highwater failures (ie system daemon used too much memory).